-In long China history, there are a lot of great art works.
+In long Chinese history, there are a lot of great art works.
 All of them are priceless treasures since the origin of Chinese civilization.
 After numerous civil war, all these paintings are now being collected in different museums nationwide.
-Here collected are top 10 ancient Chinese paintings:
+Here collected are the top 10 ancient Chinese paintings:

 1. Nymph of the Luo River 《洛神赋图》